melekes/homeonrails.com/content/post/2017-10-12-how-to-find-a-remote-job.markdown

 work history, and education.
 Other sections like "Skills" or "Hobbies" are optional.

+A few basic rules:

+- no age, sex or religion
+- if you have any gaps, please tell what you were doing (even if you were surfing on Bali ;D)

+Resume examples: [1](https://www.dropbox.com/s/8m3kzttv36vpcnp/Resume.pdf?dl=0).
+TODO add more.

 One thing I noticed just recently - candidates, who have the "Highlights" section have a higher chance of catching an interviewer's attention.
 Do you have any contributions to the language you are using?
 Or stdlib?
 Maybe you won